ncave/dna-redux/README.md

 - initial stab at F# support.

 Disclaimer:
-- This is just an playground to see how far can this be taken without too much effort.
+- This is just an experiment to see how far can this be taken without too much effort and what the performance looks like.